Ph-IRES/pub_club/flow.md

         To illustrate a point: "for instance," "for example," "specifically."
         To show cause and effect: "therefore," "thus," "as a result."

-**Violation:** The experiment was successful.
+**Example:** The experiment was successful.
 The equipment was outdated.

 **Revision:** The experiment was successful.
 However, the equipment was outdated.